Katie-217/E-learning-Management-App/README.md

 # E-Learning Management System

-A comprehensive e-learning platform built with Flutter frontend and Node.js backend, using Firebase for authentication and data storage.
+A comprehensive e-learning platform built with Flutter and Firebase (Auth, Firestore, Storage).
+The legacy Node.js backend has been deprecated and replaced by a Firebase-only architecture.
+See `docs/CHANGE_ARCHITECTURE.md` for rationale and details.

 ## 📁 Project Structure